Bad habits, work hours are correlated with poor sleep

 Sleep deprivation is strongly correlated with a number of negative health effects, such as obesity.
 Just as importantly, sleep-deprived people are cognitively impaired, which means they’re more likely to make mistakes that could lead to injuries or death.

 Lack of sleep contributes to accidents on the road and in the workplace

 Fatigued driving is a leading risk factor in car accidents in Pennsylvania and nationwide.
 The study results reveal why: Nearly two out of five adults in Pennsylvania are getting less sleep than they need.
 That means that a high percentage of motorists are driving while tired in Pennsylvania.

 Even that figure might understate the danger of fatigued driving.
 The CDC report indicated that many sleep-deprived adults juggle multiple jobs and have long commutes.
 That means these sleep-deprived people are spending a lot of time on the road, especially around the critical dawn and dusk hours when visibility is limited and accidents are more likely.

-Asleep-at-the-wheel accidents are particularly dangerous because in most cases, drivers don't slow down or otherwise attempt to avoid contact.
-Sometimes, the vehicle even speeds up before the collision because the sleeping driver's foot is on the gas pedal, increasing the chances of catastrophic injury or death.
+Asleep-at-the-wheel accidents are particularly dangerous because of failure to yield or otherwise attempt to avoid contact.
+Sometimes, the vehicle even speeds up before the collision because the sleeping driver’s foot is on the gas pedal, increasing the chances of catastrophic injury or death.